Breaking the 15% Zinc Wall

 What metallurgical tools are used to make alloys meet the “dezincification resistant” requirements?

-There are three primary tools that make brass dezincification resistant according to current requirements:
+There are three primary tools that make brass dezincification resistant (DZR) according to current requirements:

 a.
 Minor alloying additions (0.20% max): Arsenic (As), Antimony (Sb), Phosphorus (P).